 The set of taxa we chose to include in this analysis was influenced by cultural importance to Bering Strait and Chukchi Sea communities, commercial and ecological importance, availability in the dataset, adequate catchability to the two bottom trawl gears, and the ability to fit informative spatiotemporal distribution models to survey catch data.
-Taxa groupings were defined from a prior Northern Bering Sea analysis of bottom-trawl surveys conducted from 2010-2021 (Markowitz et al., 2022).
+Taxa groupings were defined from a prior northern Bering Sea analysis of bottom trawl surveys conducted from 2010-2021 (Markowitz et al., 2022).
 These taxa groupings were important representatives of the demersal marine community as identified by Bering Sea native communities (Markowitz et al., 2022).
 We do not have similar distinctions for those communities living within the Chukchi Sea, however these taxa groupings represent a diverse range of fish and invertebrate taxa in an area proximal to the Chukchi Sea via the Bering Strait.
-Taxa were further filtered to those with reasonably high catchability for each of the two gears (Lauth et al. in review) and models were fit separately for each taxon and gear type to reflect those differences in catchability.
+Taxa were further filtered to those with reasonably high catchability for each of the two gears (Lauth et al., in review) and models were fit separately for each taxon and gear type to reflect those differences in catchability.

 Table 1: List of the fish and invertebrate taxa and associated gears included in the analysis.